Fonts

 In templates for personalized customer communications you can use the operating system's fonts, including imported fonts.
 There are two ways to incorporate remote or "web" fonts, as well; see Using remote fonts.

 When you are using a font that is not installed on your machine (for example, the bold or italic variant of a regular font) Windows tries to simulate the font in the Designer.
 Likewise, PlanetPress Connect tries to simulate the font in the output.
 It is however not guaranteed that the output will be exactly as shown in the Designer.
-It is strongly advised to make sure that all used fonts are available and to always test the output before running production jobs.

 Note: Hosting non-standard fonts on the operating system in a server environment (as opposed to importing them into the template) is not recommended.